cmstas/NtupleTools/MetisScripts/README.md

 ### Submission

-Main submission script is `bigly.py` because it subits **bigly**.
+Main submission script is `bigly.py` because it submits **bigly**.
 Of course read the script source and modify it appropriately before blindly executing things.

 ### Misc scripts
 * `misc/checkminiaodv3.py` -- paste in MINIAODSIM names of 2016 MiniAODv3 MC samples, and then query past SNT samples for xsec information.
 Spit out the format needed in the other metis submission scripts.